 American Indian Heritage Month & Healthy Blue

-As you may have heard, November is American Indian Heritage Month – a time to celebrate and raise awareness of the diverse American Indian population we have here in North Carolina.
+Each November, we acknowledge American Indian Heritage Month – a time to celebrate and raise awareness of the diverse American Indian population we have here in North Carolina.
+But these efforts are important throughout the year, too.
 Our state is home to eight tribes and four urban Indian organizations and has the highest Native population east of the Mississippi River.

-You may not know that Blue Cross and Blue Shield of North Carolina (Blue Cross NC) has a tribal liaison to better serve these communities’ needs.
-In 2021, Blue Cross NC will implement Healthy Blue, our new Medicaid plan.
+You may not know that Blue Cross and Blue Shield of North Carolina (Blue Cross NC) has a tribal liaison to better serve these communities’ needs, working with Healthy Blue, Blue Cross NC’s Medicaid offering.
 Blue Cross NC was awarded one of four statewide contracts to provide Medicaid services under the new Medicaid managed care plan, which requires each health plan to have a tribal liaison to address the unique needs and structures of all tribal communities in NC.

 In my role as tribal liaison, I have a responsibility to form and maintain relationships with all tribes in NC.
 I provide opportunities to educate on the Medicaid transformation process and share with them the great benefits that Healthy Blue has to offer to their Medicaid eligible members.